 Greenway Middle School has a proud history dating back to 1912.
-What began as a one room schoolhouse in northeast Phoenix has evolved into a district serving 33,000+ students in grades K-12.
-Originally named Sunnyside School, it was the first within what is now known as the Paradise Valley School District.
+What began as a one-room schoolhouse in northeast Phoenix has evolved into a district serving more than 30,000 students in grades K-12.
+Originally named Sunnyside School, it was the first within what is now known as the Paradise Valley Unified School District.

-The middle school is recognized as one of the top educational institutions in the nation, and serves as a model for other secondary schools across North America.
-Located on the corner of 30th Street and Greenway Road, the school is home to approximately 580 seventh and eighth grade students.
+Located on the corner of 30th Street and Greenway Road, the school is home to approximately 530 seventh and eighth-grade students.
 The campus features a highly flexible gymnasium, a weight room, a tennis court, a running track, a full-sized field, and contemporary Science labs.
 The ultra-modern facilities provide students with a comfortable atmosphere and an extraordinary learning environment.

-Like many other schools in its district, Greenway faced a number of energy challenges in 2008.
-In dealing with both rising energy costs, and increased budget constraints, the school also had an inefficient energy management system.
+Like many other schools in its district, Greenway faced some energy challenges.
+Dealing with both rising energy costs and increased budget constraints, the school also had an inefficient energy management system.
 Personnel struggled with inconsistent cooling and poor ventilation, inadequate and insufficient lighting, as well as the lack of centralized control.

 Determined to find a way to reduce energy consumption and costs, as well as improve serviceability to schools throughout the district, officials established an energy management program.
-The program was designed specifically to analyze current system’s performance and identify where improvements need to be made.
-As an outcome of the program Greenway Middle School was directed $1.1 million for a mechanical systems overhaul.
-As part of the overhaul facility personnel requested for lighting upgrades and a custom tailored, web-based energy management & control system.
+The program was designed specifically to analyze the current system’s performance and identify where improvements need to be made.
+As an outcome of the program, Greenway Middle School was directed $1.1 million for a mechanical systems overhaul.
+As part of the overhaul, facility personnel requested lighting upgrades and a custom tailored, web-based energy management & control system.

-Work began in June of 2009 and by August the school had two new water-cooled chillers, two new gas boilers, new fan coil units, and upgraded air handlers with demand and occupancy-based control ventilation.
-In addition, new high-efficiency lighting with occupancy-based controls and power monitoring equipment was installed.
-All of these control systems and equipment were integrated and managed with KMC Controls BACnet Advanced Application Controllers.
-The controllers provided an open interoperable system that seamlessly communicates with the Niagara AX JACE front end.
+The school received two new water-cooled chillers, two new gas boilers, new fan coil units, and upgraded air handlers with demand and occupancy-based control ventilation.
+Also, new high-efficiency lighting with occupancy-based controls and power monitoring equipment was installed.
+These control systems and equipment were integrated and managed with KMC Controls BACnet Advanced Application Controllers .
+The controllers provided an open, interoperable system that seamlessly communicates with the Niagara JACE front end.